Software Engineering Tidbits

 I have seen people record their screen and comment which is really helpful for the engineering team.
 Loom is great if you want to do this (not an ad)

-Mastering Software Engineering Course on Maven
+Software Engineering from the Frontlines on Maven

-If you liked this article, I will be teaching a “Mastering Software Engineering” course on Maven where I will teach hard-learned lessons I acquired developing large-scale products at companies such as Uber, Airbnb, and Microsoft.
+If you liked this article, I will be teaching a “Software Engineering from the Frontlines” course on Maven where I will teach hard-learned lessons I acquired developing large-scale products at companies such as Uber, Airbnb, and Microsoft.

 View Course